This section describes how to use the Screener Management window to score/rank a Portfolio or a Watchlist by a screener’s criteria.

 To “score” a portfolio or watchlist means you can see how stocks in your portfolio or watchlist perform against the full set of filters from any screener.
 For example, you could use a value-oriented screener to help determine whether or not your holdings are good values, or you could use a growth screener to see which of your picks are growth stocks — and to what degree.

-Clicking on Screeners in the grey menu bar launches the Screener Management window.
+Clicking on Screeners in the Start Menu on the left-hand side launches the Screener Management window.
 From here select the screener that you want to use to score a portfolio or watchlist in the Screeners selection panel.
 In the example below a Buffettology Inspired screener is selected.

 Clicking on ‘Score Portfolio’ or ‘Score Watchlist’ in the Screener panel displays a list of Portfolios and Watchlists to select from.